-These luscious, creamy popsicles mango and coconut popsicles have fresh ripe mango and salted coconut milk and are dairy free.
+These luscious, creamy mango coconut popsicles have fresh ripe mango and salted coconut milk.
+They are naturally vegan, dairy-free, and delicious!

-Mangos are one of my favourite fruits.
-They're sweet, juicy and wonderfully versatile in both sweet and savour dishes.
-Mangos also pair perfectly with coconut milk in these mango and coconut popsicles.
-The flavour was requested by my mothers group and were super popular with the kids.
-Like many of my other popsicle recipes these are are dairy free so all the kids could eat them
+Mangos are one of my favorite fruits.
+They're sweet, juicy, and wonderfully versatile in both sweet and savory dishes.
+Mangos also pair perfectly with coconut milk in these mango coconut popsicles.
+The flavor was requested by my mother's group and was super popular with the kids.
+Like many of my other popsicle recipes such as my coconut popsicles, these are dairy free so all the kids could eat them.

 Cut up the mango.
 To cut the mango slice off each cheek, score in a grid pattern and pop the flesh inside out to make it easier to slice off.
 Cut off the slides and cut horizontally down the length.
 If you really want to get off every piece of mango flesh you can squeeze the last of the flesh off the mango spear with your hands, or just give it to your kids to suck off the last of the flesh 🙂

-Shake your can of coconut milk well to ensure its properly mixed.
-Open the can and pour into a bowl.
-Add two table spoons of sugar and a large pinch of salt.
+Shake your can of coconut milk well to ensure it's properly mixed.
+Open the can and pour it into a bowl.
+Add two tablespoons of sugar and a large pinch of salt.
 Mix well and taste, add more salt if needed.